Noor to die to separate Azaan and Shaira's pure love in Bahu Begum

-It was earlier seen that Noor turns furious and revengeful, as she realizes that the fire in which her mother and to-be husband were killed broke out due to Shaira’s carelessness.
-Shaira accepts the blame, while Azaan tries to save her saying that it was an accident.

-Noor accuses Shaira of making her an orphan, just like Shaira is herself.
-Noor thus gets Shaira arrested and gets married to Azaan.
+Suddenly the fire tragedy has separated Noor from Faiz while Noor also losses her mother Yasmeen.

-However, she is unable to forget the trauma of losing Faiz and Yasmeen and thus takes an extreme step in incensed anger.
+Noor is unable to forget the trauma of losing Faiz and Yasmeen that she takes an extreme step in incensed anger and finding herself all alone and helpless.

-She feels helpless and alone and tries to cut her wrist, but thankfully, Azaan stops her in time.
+Noor losses her temper that she tries to cut her wrist, but thankfully Azaan comes there and stops her.

+Unfortunately, Noor has believed Shaira to be responsible for Yasmeen and Faiz death.

+While Azaan stops Noor from taking a suicidal step or end her life,

 Let see what new twist will come in the storyline and how Noor will separate Azaan and Shaira.